The Great Wave Color Palette

 - After getting married I brought it home and managed to hang it over our bed… briefly.
 Something about the imminent death of those sailors didn’t sit well with the wife as a pre-bedtime meditation.

-- Until I get my home office situated the historic image sulks in my closet.
-Nevertheless, it lives on as my current desktop background.
+- For a long time the historic image sulked in my closet.
+Nevertheless, it lived on as my desktop background.